 User Profile Disk (UPD) allows you to store the profile of each Remote Desktop Services user (%USERPROFILE%

 ) in a separate VHDX (virtual disk) file.
 Such a profile disk is connected when the user logs on to Windows and will be disconnected when the user logs out (with the changes to the profile being saved).
-You can store user profile disks on an external file share so that a user can access their personal environment (profiles) when they login to any server in the RDS farm.
+You can store user profile disks on an external file share so that a user can access their environment (profiles) when they login to any server in the RDS farm.
 UPDs are an alternative to roaming profile or folder redirection technologies in RDS terminal solutions.

 In this article, we’ll describe how to configure and manage User Profile Disks on hosts with the Remote Desktop Services role running on Windows Server 2022, 2019, 2016, or 2012R2.